 1st Battle of Mogadishu

-The initial Joint Special Operations Command force, Task Force Ranger, was a collaboration of various elite special forces units from the United States Army Special Operations Command, the Air Force Special Operations Command, and the United States Naval Special Warfare Command.
-It consisted mostly of members from the 75th Ranger Regiment and Delta Force.
+Task Force Ranger was a Joint Special Operations Command force that comprised elite special forces units from various branches of the military, including the United States Army Special Operations Command, the Air Force Special Operations Command, and the United States Naval Special Warfare Command.
+The force was primarily made up of members from the 75th Ranger Regiment and Delta Force.

-In total, two UH-60 “Black Hawk” helicopters were lost, and during a rescue operation and withdrawal from the two crash sites, 18 soldiers were killed, while 73 soldiers were wounded.
-The exact number of Somali casualties is unknown, but estimates range from several hundred to a thousand militiamen and others killed, with injuries to another 3,000-4,000.
-At least one Pakistani soldier and one Malaysian soldier were killed as part of the rescue forces on day two of the battle.
+During the 1st Battle of Mogadishu, two UH-60 Black Hawk helicopters were lost and 18 soldiers were killed and 73 were wounded during the rescue operation and withdrawal from the crash sites.
+The exact number of Somali casualties is not known, but estimates range from several hundred to a thousand militiamen and others killed, with injuries to an additional 3,000-4,000 people.
+At least one Pakistani soldier and one Malaysian soldier were also killed during the second day of the battle as part of the rescue forces.